mr-possible/my_portfolio/content/about.md

 **Description:**

 - **Daily Routine**: Scrum Meetings & occasional supervisor meetups.
-- Joined as a part-time developer to a team of 5 developers cum researchers in the field of Population Data Science.
+- Joined as a part-time developer intern to a team of 5 developers cum researchers in the field of Population Data Science.
 - Main work revolved around feature development using Django, solving bugs and also developing an API client for internal use by researchers.
 - Main tech stack used: *Python, Tkinter, Django*

-### Consultant (Software Developer)
+### Consultant (SDET)

 **Organisation:** Genpact Digital
 **Duration:** Mar/2021 - Dec/2022